Capital Project Update – Q4 2020

 Project description & goals: Design and potentially implement roadway improvements relating to the construction of an intercept lot located east of the railway station.

-Current Status: A semi-permanent trial roundabout at the lynx/elk/railway intersection was implemented in conjunction with the opening of the train station lot.
-A left hand turn lane was also formalized at the gopher/Norquay/railway intersection.
+Current Status: A semi-permanent trial roundabout at the Lynx/Elk/Railway intersection was implemented in conjunction with the opening of the train station lot.
+A left hand turn lane was also formalized at the Gopher/Norquay/Railway intersection.
 Administration continues to monitor the operation of these trial improvements to inform permanent designs.
-Given the current work by the private developer to complete an area redevelopment plan, administration has paused Permanent design work.
+Given the current work by the private developer to complete an area redevelopment plan (ARP), administration has paused permanent design work, until there is more clarity on the ARP

 Roadway Overlay Program